whitneyburton/portfolios/students/1705-back/daniel-phillips/20170608-daniel-phillips-m1.md

-I thought this session helped us to break out of our normal groups and interact with people who shared different worldview and experience from their own approaches to handling social situtations.
+I thought this session helped us to break out of our normal groups and interact with people who shared different worldview and experience from their own approaches to handling social situations.
 I often struggle to find exact and discrete meaning in terms like "introvert" or "extrovert", but I do think that there are benefits to having such definitions as guides for working with other people.